60-second summary

 Most people who’ve experienced mental health conditions can still get life insurance.
 Even for those currently suffering from poor mental health, life insurance is still an option.

-However, you may find that your options are limited depending on the mental health condition you’ve been diagnosed with and the severity of your symptoms.
+In some cases, you may find that your options are limited.
 Certain insurance providers may see you as too great of a risk to insure, or they may agree to insure you, but for a higher premium.

 What could happen if I fail to disclose a mental health condition to my life insurance provider?